Religious backers of abortion rights say God's on their side

 “You don’t get to tell me what to do,” Cotton said

-In Tuscaloosa, the West Alabama Women’s Center sits a half-mile from the University of Alabama campus.
-Though many of the center’s clientele are college students, others come from all over region.
+In Tuscaloosa, the West Alabama Women’s Center sits on the edge of a nondescript medical plaza, a half-mile from the University of Alabama campus.
+Though many of the center’s clientele are college students, others come from all over the state and some surrounding ones -- it is the only abortion clinic for two hours in every direction.
 Many of their clients are Black, many already have children and more than 75% survive below the poverty line.

-Many of the workers here pray that the Supreme Court won’t overturn Roe, because they know their poorest patients will bear the burden of abortion bans.
-Wealthy women can travel to states where abortion is legal.

-This clinic is going to try to stay open for the people left behind.
-It is expanding into a full-service gynecological office that people can turn to if they self-administer an abortion and require medical attention, without fear of being reported to police.

-Working here, to Ramona, feels like a righteous calling.
+Every patient comes into Ramona’s recovery room after their abortion.
+She keeps the lights low.
+Working here, to her, feels like a righteous calling.
 She believes the Christian way is to love people where they are, and that means walking kindly with them as they make the best decision for themselves.

-She’s heard stories of domestic violence.
-They’ve seen cancer patients who can’t continue their pregnancies while getting chemotherapy, and middle school-aged rape victims.
-But most talk about fear of having more mouths they can’t afford to feed.
-She always says “I understand.”
+Sometimes they cry, and tell her they didn’t want to be there.
+She’s heard stories of rape and domestic violence, but most talk about fear of having more mouths they can’t afford to feed.
+She always says, “I understand.”

 “I mean that, I do understand, I’ve gone through that myself,” she said.

 Ramona, 39, is a single mother of four children, and had her first child at 16.
+She sometimes imagines what her life might have been had she started her family later.
 She had to drop out of college.
 There were times, when her children were young, when she couldn’t pay the gas bill, and she boiled water so they could have warm baths.

 Her daughter used to say “Mom, I want to be just like you,” and she would stop her.
 “No ma’am,” she’d say to her.
 “I want you to be better.”
 Her daughter is now 22 and studying to be a doctor.

-For a time, she tried to be friendly with one of the regulars who protested outside.
-She’d visit on her breaks and they discussed Scripture and forgiveness.
+For a time, she tried to be friendly with one of the regulars who protested outside, trying to convince patients that abortion is murder and they shouldn’t go in.
+She’d visit on her breaks or as she was leaving for the day.
+They discussed Scripture, forgiveness, sin.

 She’d say, “I can see where you’re coming from.
 Can you see where I’m coming from?
 I’m not going to love you any less because of what you believe in or what you think.”

-Then one day he shouted at her: When you die, you know where you’ll be going, and it isn’t heaven.
+Then one day she was walking by and he shouted at her: When you die, you know where you’ll be going, and it isn’t heaven.
 She doesn’t talk to him anymore.

-Because she is at peace with God, she said.
-Her co-worker at the front desk calls her Miss Wonderful — every day is a great one in God’s light, she said, and she believes this is the life God laid out for her.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.